Minnesota corrections officer attacked, killed by inmate, officials say

 A corrections officer at a Minnesota state prison was killed Wednesday by an inmate, officials said.

-Officer Joseph Gomm, of the Minnesota Correctional Facility in Stillwater, was attacked by the inmate around 1:30 p.m., the Minnesota Department of Corrections said.
+Officer Joseph Gomm, of the Minnesota Correctional Facility in Stillwater, was attacked by the inmate -- identified as Edward Muhammad Johnson -- around 1:30 p.m., the Minnesota Department of Corrections said.

-Gomm — an officer at the prison for 16 years — was taken to the hospital, where he was pronounced dead.
+Gomm, an officer at the prison for 16 years, was taken to a hospital, where he was pronounced dead.

-"Joseph gave the ultimate sacrifice while working to protect the citizens of Minnesota," Sarah Fitzgerald, a spokesperson for the agency, said.
+"Joseph gave the ultimate sacrifice while working to protect the citizens of Minnesota," Sarah Fitzgerald, a spokeswoman for the agency, said.

-The correctional facility, and surrounding prisons, have been placed under lockdown until officials determine whether the incident was isolated.
+The correctional facility, and surrounding prisons, were placed under lockdown until officials determined the incident was over.